ryderric/Getting-and-Cleaning-Data/CodeBook.md

 * BodyBody is replaced with Body
 * Mag is replaced with Magnitude

-6. Create the final data set with the average of each variable for each activity and each subject FinalData (180 rows, 88 columns) is created by sumarizing TidyData taking the means of each variable for each activity and each subject, after groupped by subject and activity.
+6. Create the tidyData_set with the average of each variable for each activity and each subject